fschaefer/Probability.js/README.md

         f: function () {}
     };

-The sum of all probabilities `p` must be equal to `100%` or, respectively, `1.0`.
+The sum of all probabilities `p` must be lesser or equal to `100%` or, respectively, `1.0`.
 Otherwise a `TypeError` is thrown.
 That's also the case for malformed `probabilityObjects`.